knowledgepixels/nanopub-http/README.md

 Ideally, every user is identified individually (e.g. with an ORCID identifier) and this identifier is used as `signer` argument.
 Like that, each user gets its own key pairs and the resulting nanopublications can easily be filtered by user later on.

-Unless the nanopublication is already signed or trusty, this processing takes place:
+Unless the nanopublication is already signed or trusty, this processing takes place before publication:

 - A timestamp is added (via `dct:created`) if none is present in the input nanopublication
 - The specified signer is added as a creator (via `dct:creator`) if not already present